rodw/rodw.github.com/_snippets/snippets.md

 title: Append to ~/.bash_history "immediately"
 slug: always-append-bash-history
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Bash normally waits until a session (terminal) is closed before it writes commands to the history.

+You can add a call to `history -a` to `PROMPT_COMMAND` to make bash to append your history to `~/.bash_history` every time it displays your prompt.

 {% highlight console %}
 PROMPT_COMMAND="history -a; $PROMPT_COMMAND"
 {% endhighlight %}

+The environment variable `PROMPT_COMMAND` is executed when bash is about to display your prompt.

+The command `history -a` appends the current history to `~/.bash_history`.

 ######################################################################
 tags: [markdown,pygments]